'Scary' Haaland is 'all the best strikers in one'

 "Confidence is good, it's always been good.
 After the Community Shield [defeat to] Liverpool, it was still good.
 It was good that this match happened and I knew I just have to be ready.

-"I felt a couple of days before the [Manchester derby] that something special was going to happen and some special things happened so it's nice.
+"I felt a couple of days before the Manchester derby that something special was going to happen and some special things happened so it's nice.
 It's these games I want to play in."

 'Haaland will break Shearer's record'

-The rate at which Haaland is scoring led former Chelsea striker Chris Sutton told BBC Radio 5 Live to say "he is a freak".
+The rate at which Haaland is scoring led former Chelsea striker Chris Sutton to say on BBC Radio 5 Live that "he is a freak".

-He also compared him to ex-England striker Alan Shearer, who still holds the record of the most goals scored in the Premier League with 260.
+He also compared him to his former Blackburn Rovers strike partner Alan Shearer, who still holds the record of the most goals scored in the Premier League with 260.

 "If Haaland hangs around, Shearer's record is going.
 I'm not sure Harry Kane will quite get there.
 This guy has got the absolute lot.